 Recovery periods vary from a few days to a few weeks depending on the severity of the treatment.
 Patients can reduce recovery times by using an ice pack.
 This application reduces swelling in the treated area.
 Smoking can be harmful to the wound and should be avoided.
 Furthermore, it is preferable to eat a soft diet in the days immediately after the extraction.
 A regular diet can resume as the treated area heals.

 Tooth extraction may be a necessity in your illness and requires skilled professionals to ensure minimal damage.
 Performed skillfully, the procedure can improve your long-term dental health.
-You can contact (425) 249-3509 to get expert advice from Aaron Cooley, DDS and Brandon Cooley, DDS.
+You can contact (425) 249-3509 to set up an appointment today.

 Get in Touch!